Evektor EPOS: Design and development

 The EPOS is based upon the Evektor SportStar RTC, a Fédération Aéronautique Internationale microlight and CS-LSA light-sport aircraft.
 It uses the RTC model's fuselage, mated to a new wing of longer span.
 It features a cantilever low-wing, an enclosed cockpit with two-seats-in-side-by-side configuration under a bubble canopy, fixed tricycle landing gear and a single electric motor in tractor configuration.

 The aircraft is predominantly made from aluminum sheet.
 The initial electric motor employed was the Rotex RE X907 of 67 hp at 330 volts.
-In 2014 the design was upgraded with a Rotex RE BB 90-5, a brushless, DC, liquid cooled powerplant that produces 100 hp at 3,000 rpm and weighs 20 kg.
+In 2014 the design was upgraded with a Rotex RE BB 90-5, a brushless, DC, liquid-cooled powerplant that produces 100 hp at 3,000 rpm and weighs 20 kg.
 It is controlled by a MGM Compro HBC-Series V7, 300400/EPOS1 controller with a maximum continuous current of 300 amperes and a maximum supply voltage of 400 volts.
-The batteries are Kokam Company, Ltd. SLPB100216216H cells, with 45 cells connected in series, producing 378 volts.
+Power is supplied by 4 battery containers each with 45 Kokam Company, Ltd. SLPB100216216H cells of 40Ah capacity connected in series, producing 378 volts.

-In February 2017 the company still described the design as "under development".